programminghistorian/ph-submissions/lessons/exploratory-data-analysis-with-nlp.md

 In this lesson, we are primarily concerned with the third step, as this will allow us to start to apply sentiment analysis in a more complex fashion to our data as a whole.

 <div class="alert alert-warning">
- For more information about installing pandas, visit <a href=”https://pandas.pydata.org/pandas-docs/stable/install.html”>the pandas documentation</a></div>
+ For more information about installing pandas, visit [the pandas documentation](https://pandas.pydata.org/pandas-docs/stable/install.html "Install page in the pandas documentation")</div>

 In addition to installing pandas, we must develop a method of iterating through these directories and subdirectories and loading the data and metadata.